ketanhdoshi/ketanhdoshi.github.io/_posts/2021-06-02-Transformers-Why.md

 Therefore the embeddings for "milk" and "drank" will be very aligned and produce a high attention score.
 They will diverge somewhat for "milk" and "cat" to produce a slightly lower score and will be quite different for "milk" and "black", to produce a negligible score.

-This is one reason for introducing the three Linear layers and making three versions of the input sequence, for the Query, Key and Value.
-That gives the Attention Module some more parameters that it is able to learn to tune the creation of the word vectors.

-## How does Transformer get the correct values of Attention
 This then is the principle behind the attention module.

+## Summarizing - What makes the Transformer tick?

 The dot product between the Query and Key computes the relevance between each pair of words.
 This relevance is then used as a "weight" to compute a weighted sum of all the words.
 That weighted sum is output as the Attention Score.

 The Transformer learns embeddings etc, in such a way that words that are relevant to one another are more aligned.

+This is one reason for introducing the three Linear layers and making three versions of the input sequence, for the Query, Key and Value.
+That gives the Attention Module some more parameters that it is able to learn to tune the creation of the word vectors.

-## Where Attention is used in the Transformer
+## Encoder Self-Attention in the Transformer

 Attention is used in the Transformer in three places:
 - Self-attention in the Encoder — the source sequence pays attention to itself